osm-merge/osm-merge/docs/formats.md

 ## Converting Between Formats

-To support reading and writing OSM XML files, this project has it's own code that builds on top of the __OsmFile()__ class in the [OSM Fieldwork](https://hotosm.github.io/osm-fieldwork/).
-This parses the OSM XML file into GeoJson format for internal use.
+To support reading and writing OSM XML files, this project has it's own code for parsing OSM XML and GepoJson data files.
+When parsing OSM XML files, the data is stored internally as GeoJson.
+When writing an OSM XML output file, this data structure is converted to OSM XML.
 All of the attributes in the OSM XML file being read are convert to tags in the GeoJson properties section, and then later converted from the properties back to OSM XML attributes when writing the output file.